Tim1986/bamazon/README.md

 This app uses the inquirer npm and mysql.

-I'm a student seven weeks into a twelve week coding boot camp at UNC Charlotte.
+I made this app while I was a student seven weeks into a twelve week coding boot camp at UNC Charlotte.
 I was given this project as an assignment, and a series of activities to help me learn how to get the files to interact properly.
 I wrote this code, with those caveats.